oduameh/node-course/docs/Instructions/automating.md

 ./node.sh
 ```

-You should see output similar to the following
+The output should look similar to the following:

 ![scrptop](/img/testnodescript.png)

-Kill the process once more with `ctrl + c`
+Kill the process with `ctrl + c`.

 ## Creating the systemd service

-We are going to craft the service file in scripts directory we created earlier
+Create the service file in the scripts directory:

 ```
 cd /home/n(x)/preview/scripts